Looking to Volunteer in the Roanoke Region? Get Outside!

 FRIENDS is a non-profit, volunteer organization that is dedicated to preserving and protecting the Blue Ridge Parkway, a national treasure.
 FRIENDS programs focus on preservation, protection and education.
 Saving Parkway Views is the organization’s signature project.

-FRIENDS is the only authorized Blue Ridge Parkway partner organization that has been given this project under an agreement with the Park Service.
 Volunteers help preserve the beauty of the Blue Ridge Parkway and have a lot of fun while doing something great for the environment and the Parkway’s future.

 Girls on the Run is a transformational physical activity based positive youth development program for girls in grades 3-8.
 GOTR teaches life skills through dynamic interactive lessons and running games.
 The program culminates with the girls being physically and emotionally prepared to complete a celebratory 5k running event.